hackclub/hackclub/applications/yc_s15.md

 (non-computer) system to your advantage.**

-I set the status quo for hackathons to provide transportation reimbursement by "hacking" MegaBus's perception of hackathons.
+I set the status quo for hackathons to provide transportation reimbursement by "hacking" Megabus's perception of hackathons.

-While organizing PennApps in 2011, I wanted MegaBus to become our "official transportation sponsor".
+While organizing PennApps in 2011, I wanted Megabus to become our "official transportation sponsor".
 They were interested but afraid of associating themselves with the "hackers" in the news.